omniscale/imposm3/README.md

 Current status
 --------------

-Imposm 3 is in alpha stadium and there is no official release yet.
+Imposm 3 is used in production but there is no official release yet.
-The import itself is working however and it is already used for production databases.

 ### Missing ###

 Compared to Imposm 2:

-* Documentation
-* Support for other projections than EPSG:3857
+* Support for other projections than EPSG:3857 or EPSG:4326
-* Import of XML files
+* Import of XML files (unlikely to be implemented in the future, use [osmosis](http://wiki.openstreetmap.org/wiki/Osmosis) to convert XML to PBF first)

-Other missing features:

-* Automatic download of diff files
-* Tile expire list for re-rendering updated areas
-* Background mode for diff-import (update DB in background)
-* Improve parallelization of diff import
+* Custom field/filter functions

 Installation
 ------------